unrealcv/unrealcv/docs/plugin/install.rst

 Use compiled plugin binary
 --------------------------

-You can download compiled UnrealCV binaries from our `github release page`_.
+You can download compiled UnrealCV binaries from our `github release page <https://github.com/unrealcv/unrealcv/releases>`_.
 Then copy the compiled binaries to the plugins folder to install it.
 Build it yourself by following the :ref:`compile_plugin`.
 You can install the plugin to either a game project or to UE4 engine.

 - Install to project
     - Go to project folder which contains :file:`[ProjectName].uproject`